Wild Salmonid Support Fund

 How are decisions made?

-Foundation Scotland will establish an Awards Panel with equal representation from SSPO and Fisheries Management Scotland.
+Foundation Scotland will establish an Awards Panel with equal representation from Salmon Scotland and Fisheries Management Scotland.
 An independent chair, appointed by Foundation Scotland, will support decision making.
 Each party will propose representatives to the Awards Panel.
 The decisions of the Awards Panel will be reached by consensus.
 All decisions will be ratified by Foundation Scotland Trustees and are final.

 Yes, the programme is open to small community groups and however you must be able to demonstrate a strong focus on evaluation and evidence of how any project you are considering will have a measurable impact in increasing wild salmon and sea trout in your local river.

 No. The fund will support costs for project deliver but this does not include staff costs.
-If you require to hire a contractor or buy in specialist support this can be considered but only for temporary roles directly linked the project for which you are applying.
+If you need to hire a contractor or buy in specialist support this can be considered but only for temporary roles directly linked the project for which you are applying.

 The fund supports capital and feasibility work linked to successful projects.
 What do you mean by this?